World’s largest rodent gives birth at Chester Zoo

 The tiny youngster, who has not yet been sexed, was soon up on its feet and seen running around, climbing over mum and taking its first swim.

-Capybaras are often referred to as giant guinea pigs and can grow to up to 1.5m (4.9ft) in length – roughly the size of Kylie Minogue!
+Capybaras are often referred to as giant guinea pigs and can grow to up to 1m (3.2ft) in length!

 They are found living in small herds on grasslands, in tropical forests and on wetlands across much of South America where they spend much of their time in water.